Sher-Chowdhury/vagrant-puppetmaster4/README.md

 $ vagrant status
 Current machine states:

-controller                not created (virtualbox) ansibleclient01           not created (virtualbox) ansibleclient02           not created (virtualbox)
+puppetmaster                not created (virtualbox) puppetagent01           not created (virtualbox) puppetagent02           not created (virtualbox)

 This environment represents multiple VMs.
 The VMs are all listed above with their current state.
 For more information about a specific VM, run `vagrant status NAME`.
 ```

-Here we have the controller vm, this has the free version of ansible installed. ansibleclient01 and ansibleclient02 are just Centos 7 installs.
+Here we have the puppetmaster vm, this has the free version of ansible installed. puppetagent01 and puppetagent02 are just Centos 7 installs.

-On the controller server, we have as user called "ansible":
+On the puppetmaster server, we have as user called "ansible":

 ```
-[root@controller ~]# cat /etc/passwd | grep ansible
+[root@puppetmaster ~]# cat /etc/passwd | grep ansible
 ansible:x:1001:1001::/home/ansible:/bin/bash
 ```